aeciopires/adsoft/aws_services/README.md

 sudo cp terraform /usr/bin
 sudo chmod 755 /usr/bin/terraform
 ```
-* Change the values according to the need of the environment in the ``terraform.tfvars`` file.
+* Change the values according to the need of the environment in the ``modules/application/variables.tf`` file.

 * Validate the settings and create the environment with the following commands